- Print

 Each group is assigned one or more “security roles”.
 A security role specifies which Lasernet capabilities are given to the groups that are assigned that role.

-So, in summary, when a user logs in to a Lasernet Config Server (in order to access the Lasernet Config web app or a Lasernet application such as Lasernet Developer), they are granted access to the applications, capabilities, and features permitted by the security roles that their groups are assigned to.
+So, in summary, when a user logs in to a Lasernet Config Server (for example, to access Manage or Lasernet Developer), they are granted access to the applications, capabilities, and features permitted by the security roles that their groups are assigned to.

 Note